582-41W-VA/lia-Eventify/proposal-file.md

 - Wireframes and Mockups for key pages (home, event listing, Event Details, event details, login) in Figma (Figma design file or FigJam file).
 - Data model: Entity-Relationship diagram.
 JPEG or PNG image.
 - Initialize the Django project and configure SQLite as the database.
+- Set Up URLs for Routing
+- Create models for events, users, events ......
+- Set up user authentication, registration, and account management.
 - Installation Steps with Markdown file.
-- Create models for events, users, and saved events.
-- Set up user authentication, registration, and account management.

 ### Week 3: